 8. Illegal activities were rife right at the Supreme Court’s doorsteps

-Thanks to all the social studies classes, the Maria Hertogh event is one that every Singaporean student know too well, but few are aware that the riots happened right here.
-Standing on the steps with concrete pillars towering over me, we were told by our docent that illegal money lending activities took place at this very spot too, back in the 1930s.
+Thanks to all the social studies classes, the Maria Hertogh event is one that every Singaporean student knows too well, but few are aware that the riots happened right here.
+Standing on the steps with concrete pillars towering over me, we were told by our docent that illegal money-lending activities took place at this very spot too, back in the 1930s.